Have you misplaced your keys… again?

 Most of us think Alzheimer’s and dementia as diseases of the elderly, but that’s not true anymore.

 That’s a staggering statistic!

-What’s going on that so many folks are “losing their minds.”
+What’s going on that so many people are losing their minds?

 The truth is, Alzheimer’s and early-onset dementia doesn’t just happen upon as we age, it’s a long-term process that takes years to develop.